hehetika/Code1/README_CODE.md

 Soon enter new code, Matlab code for basic calculus and trigonometry.
 Some vector calculus too.
 Integrals too.
-Mabe anything alse
+Mabe anything alse.